computersarecool/cpp_sockets/README.md

 The TCP server prints a received message, responds `Your message has been received by client` and exits

 ## Things to do
-#### Things I am going to do:
-- [ ] Make cross platform

-#### Things I am not going to do:
-- Not use the winsock deprecated functions such as `inet_ntoa`
-- There is [a lot more that could be done](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) but this is outside of my goals with this repo.
+- There is [a lot more that could be done](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) but this is outside the scope of this project

-- I would have liked to add:
-	- Multicast support
-	- Threading
-	- Use select

 ### License